Your learning experiences in this Unit - and your expected commitment

 To be successful in this unit, you must:

-- Read all materials in preparation for your lectures and workshops, and follow up each with further, self-directed and self-managed study and research on the topic;
+- Read all materials in preparation for your workshops, and follow up each with further study and research on the topic;

 - Start your assessment tasks well ahead of the due date;

-- Read or listen to all feedback carefully, and use it in your future work;
+- Read and listen to all feedback carefully, and use it in your future work;

-- Attend and engage in all blended learning experiences as follows:
+- Attend and engage in all timetabled learning experiences as follows:

 - Timetabled: 1 x 1 hour lecture (pre-recorded and housed on iLearn) + 1 x 1 hour workshop per week (you must officially enrol in and attend 1 x online or on-campus workshop each week)

-- Not timetabled: 1 hour of directed learning each week (you will be directed and guided by the teaching team on iLearn, in lectures and/or workshops to learning activities that you will have to self-manage and complete outside of classes each week)
+- Not timetabled: 1 hour of directed learning each week (you will be directed and guided by the teaching team on iLearn or in workshops to learning activities that you will have to self-manage and complete outside of classes each week)

 ALL STUDENTS NEED TO NOTE that we use an activity-based teaching and learning approach in this unit.
-What this means is that you will need to engage and participate fully in the lectures and workshops which will be based around activities you will be doing.
-To be an effective and enjoyable learning experience you MUST PREPARE AND COMPLETE all readings and tasks before and during lectures and workshops.
+What this means is that you will need to participate fully in the workshops which will be based around activities you will be doing.
+To be an effective and enjoyable learning experience you MUST PREPARE AND COMPLETE all readings and tasks before your workshops.

 Students who aim to pass this unit should be investing at least ten hours of independent study each week (as a minimum).
 Those who do less will receive limited value from the unit and, most importantly, are more likely to achieve a fail grade in the unit.
-Separate discussion forums are used for each of the key topic areas, individual assessment items, and the final exam.
+Separate discussion forums are used for each of the key topic areas and individual assessment tasks.
 Therefore, regular, dependable Internet access is mandatory for this unit with all students expected to regularly engage with, and contribute to, the unit iLearn site.

 The written assessment is to be individually completed and submitted online via the unit iLearn site.
 All work submitted must be your own and be appropriately referenced throughout using the Harvard style of referencing.
 Specific details and instructions related to the assessment in this unit are provided online via the MKGT1001 Marketing Fundamentals unit iLearn site.